-Dave Hunter of Crown Bees filming at Oxbow Farms in Washington State for a program by One Tree Planted about the important role bees play in supporting tree propagation.
-Oxbow Farm & Conservation Center One Tree Planted Crown Bees
+Dave Hunter of Crown Bees filming at Oxbow Farm and Conservation Center in Washington State for a program by One Tree Planted about the important role bees play in supporting tree propagation.

 Learn how to naturally deter social wasps from building a nest near your home.
 You may begin to notice and worry about social wasp nests in the late summer.
 Social wasps like paper wasps, yellow jackets, and hornets have similar life cycles and their nests become large enough to notice in the summer.
 Social wasps look for a protective overhang like a tree branch or unfortunately, your house's eave.